KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 kubectl port-forward -n quickstart service/quickstart-dev-quickstart-private 12345:8080
 ```

-And let's visit [http://localhost:12345](http://localhost:12345) in our browser, and we can find that the application has successfully connected to the MySQL database.
+Let's visit [http://localhost:12345](http://localhost:12345) in our browser, and we can find that the application has successfully connected to the MySQL database.
 The connection information is also printed on the page.

 ![](/img/docs/user_docs/getting-started/quickstart_page_with_mysql.png)